MicrosoftDocs/power-automate-docs/articles/intro-maker-portal.md

   - enduser
 ---

-# Simplified experience to create a flow and use templates (preview)

-*Add preview INCLUDE*
+# Understand the new Power Automate interface (preview)

 We're making it easier to create cloud flows and use templates.
-This simplified experience allows makers to quickly and easily create cloud flow automations to solve their business needs.
+This simplified experience allows makers to quickly and easily create cloud flow automation to solve their business needs.

-> [!NOTE]
->
+> [!IMPORTANT]
+> - This is a preview feature.
-> This experience might not be available in your region yet.
+> - This experience is in the process of being rolled out, and might not be available in your region yet.
+> - We will soon update the Power Automate documentation reflecting the new experience.

 The new changes will allow you to: